L. Heisler Ball

-Lewis Heisler Ball (September 21, 1861 – October 18, 1932) was an American physician and politician from Mill Creek Hundred, New Castle County, Delaware.
+Lewis Heisler Ball (September 21, 1861 – October 18, 1933) was an American physician and politician from Mill Creek Hundred, New Castle County, Delaware.
 He was a member of the Republican Party and served as U.S. Representative from Delaware and two terms as U.S. Senator from Delaware.
 He was known by his middle name.

 Early life and family

 Ball was born in Mill Creek Hundred, New Castle County, Delaware, the son of John Ball and Sarah (Baldwin) Ball.
 He attended the Rugby Academy at Wilmington, Delaware, and graduated from the Delaware College at Newark, Delaware in 1882.
 He received his medical degree from the University of Pennsylvania School of Medicine in Philadelphia in 1885 and began the practice of medicine at Brandywine Springs, near Wilmington in 1887.
 He married Katherine Springer Justis on November 14, 1893.

-The Addicks Era
+The Addicks era

 At the turn of the twentieth century, Delaware was going through a political transformation.
 Most obvious to the public was the bitter division in the Republican Party caused, in part, by the ambitions of J. Edward Addicks for a seat in the U.S. Senate.
 A gas company industrialist, he spent vast amounts of his own fortune to build a Republican Party, with that purpose in mind.
 Largely successful in heavily Democratic Kent County and Sussex County, he financed the organization of a faction that came to be known as "Union Republicans".
 Meanwhile, he was making bitter enemies of the New Castle County "Regular Republicans", many of whom considered him nothing more than a carpetbagger from Philadelphia.

 Ball was a "Regular Republican", and an outspoken opponent of Addicks.
-As such he was elected State Treasurer of Delaware from 1899 to 1901.
-He was then elected to the U.S. House of Representatives in 1900. and served with the Republican majority in the 57th Congress from March 4, 1901, until March 3, 1903, during the administrations of U.S. Presidents William McKinley and Theodore Roosevelt.
+As such he was elected State Treasurer of Delaware in 1898.
+He was then elected to the U.S. House of Representatives in 1900, and served with the Republican majority in the 57th Congress from March 4, 1901, until March 3, 1903, during the administrations of U.S. Presidents William McKinley and Theodore Roosevelt.

-In 1899 one of the U.S. Senate seats for Delaware became vacant and the Union Republicans in the Delaware General Assembly attempted to electing Addicks.
+In 1899 one of the U.S. Senate seats for Delaware became vacant and the Union Republicans in the Delaware General Assembly attempted to elect Addicks.
 Although they did not have enough votes to do so, the Union Republicans were able to block the election of any other candidate.
 Because of this deadlock, the seat remained vacant for four years.
 When the other Senate seat came open in 1901, it too was left vacant due to the deadlock.
 Finally, in 1903, the matter became national news and too much of an embarrassment.
-Addicks relented and allowed Ball to be elected to the remaining two years left on the first seat and Addicks' lieutenant, J. Frank Allee was elected to the second seat.
+Addicks relented and allowed Ball to be elected to the remaining two years left in the first seat and Addicks' lieutenant, J. Frank Allee, was elected to the second seat.